wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 For all other transient states, no race condition has occurred, and the flush is ordered after all existing requests by the MSHR.

-After the switch statement, the method checks the current status.
+After the switch statement, the method checks the local variable `status`.
 If it is `OK`, indicating that the current request is in the first entry of the MSHR register, and there is no pending response, then the flush operation is performed by forwarding the request to the lower level, via the helper method `forwardFlush()`.
 Flag `downgrade` is set, if the block state indicates exclusive ownership.